-Having reviewed all of the evidence in the record, the administrative law judge finds: The decision finding claimant was not eligible for benefits because she voluntarily quit her employment was mailed to her last known address of record on June 15, 2021.
-She did receive the decision within ten days, "around the time" it was sent to her.
+Having reviewed all of the evidence in the record, the administrative law judge finds: The decision finding claimant's separation was adjudicated in a prior claim year was mailed to her last known address of record on June 16, 2021.
 The first sentence of the decision states, "If this decision denies benefits and is not reversed on appeal, it may result in an overpayment which you will be required to repay."
-The decision contained a warning that an appeal must be postmarked or received by the Appeals Bureau by June 25, 2021.
-The appeal was not filed until October 8, 2021, which is after the date noticed on the disqualification decision.
+The decision contained a warning that an appeal must be postmarked or received by the Appeals Bureau by June 26, 2021.
+The appeal was not filed until October 8, 2021, which is after the date noticed on the prior adjudication decision.

-Claimant contacted Iowa Workforce Development ("IWD") when she received the decision because she was confused.
+Claimant contacted Iowa Workforce Development ("IWD") when she received the separation decision, sent one day prior, because she was confused.
 Some of the paperwork she had received indicated she was eligible for benefits, while the most recent papers she received stated she was not eligible.
 Claimant was advised to wait to file an appeal until she received an overpayment decision and a balance in the mail.